 The 2,680-passenger Legend will sail 6 round-trip voyages out of Melbourne during February and March 2018, with itineraries ranging from 3-night short breaks to a 4-night trip to Tasmania, a 10-night cruise to South Pacific and an 11-night cruise around New Zealand.

 The maiden Melbourne season of Carnival Legend will mark the first time the line has homeported in Victoria since 2013.
 Jennifer Vandekreeke, Carnival Cruise Line Vice President Australia, said the move was exciting for a growing number of Victorians who ordinarily had to fly to Sydney for a Carnival cruise.

-The 293-metre long, 12-deck Carnival Legend features more than 20 bars and restaurants, Green Thunder waterslide, Seuss at Sea program and fitness facilities.
+The 293-metre long cruise ship features more than 20 bars and restaurants, Green Thunder waterslide, Seuss at Sea program and fitness facilities.

-Vandekreeke said Carnival was preparing to launch new parties, interactive games, arts and craft area, with more details still to be unveiled.
+Carnival is preparing to launch new parties, interactive games, arts and craft area, with more details still to be unveiled.